Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Introduction

-This paper extends our previous work~\cite{Hamr2412:AoI} by reformulating the optimization problem to include more realistic RF and optical channel models, device-level energy and communication constraints, and comprehensive performance evaluations to validate the scalability, generalizability, and practical feasibility for hybrid RF–OWC IoT networks.
-Moreover, due to the intractability of solving the NP-hard resource allocation problem in hybrid RF-OWC efficiently at scale and the impractical assumption of full system knowledge by deterministic optimizers, this work proposes an alternative data-driven Dual-Graph Embedding with Transformer (DGET) architecture utilizing Graph Neural Networks (GNNs)~\cite{9944643} and Transformers\cite{vaswani2023attentionneed}.
+This paper extends our previous work~\cite{Hamr2412:AoI} by reformulating the optimization problem to include more realistic RF and optical channel models, device-level energy and communication constraints, and comprehensive performance evaluations to validate the scalability, generalizability, and practical feasibility for hybrid RF-OWC IoT networks.
+Moreover, deterministic optimization methods are highly sensitive to link SNR estimates because they require precise, real-time knowledge of link states to compute feasible and optimal allocations.
+Therefore, given the NP-hardness of hybrid RF-OWC resource allocation~\cite{articlesssss} and the unrealistic assumption of full system knowledge, this work proposes an alternative data-driven Dual-Graph Embedding with Transformer (DGET) architecture utilizing Graph Neural Networks (GNNs)~\cite{9944643} and Transformers\cite{vaswani2023attentionneed}.
 We first model the IoT network as a time-series graph, where each snapshot represents the network's state at a given time.
-The \textit{input snapshots} consist of known network states, including initial device's energy levels, transmission schedules, and available communication links over coherence time.
+The \textit{input snapshots} consist of known network states, including initial devices' energy levels, transmission schedules, and available communication links over coherence time.
 The \textit{recorded snapshots} represent the same network as it evolves, reflecting updates in energy, link status, and message queues due to ongoing communications.
 They are constructed by solving the scheduling problem using optimization techniques, and they contain ground truth values for the network changes.